amitwantstocry/ex0_introtogit/survey.md

-Favorite color: green
+Favorite color: purple
-Favorite food: ice cream <3
+Favorite food: soup
 Favorite musician/band: starkid
-Favorite movie: twisted: the untold story of the royal vazir Requested grade in the course: 200
+Favorite movie: twisted: the untold story of the royal vazir Requested grade in the course: ++